Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

-We are here on this occasion to focus our attention on what, perhaps, we are seeking in this life.
+We are here on this occasion to focus our attention in the direction of what, perhaps, we are seeking in this life.
 This is the theme of this session today: What is it that we are seeking in this life?
 What is it that anyone is searching for through the vicissitudes, the works and enterprises in the various walks of life?
-The turmoil and tumult of human endeavour is dinning such a clamour into our ears from moment to moment that we hear only the noise of human activity and desire, and a moment required for considering the motive behind human enterprise does not seem to be available.
+The turmoil and tumult of human endeavour is dinning such a clamour into our ears from moment to moment that we hear only the noise of human activity and desire, and a moment required for considering the motive behind human enterprises does not seem to be available.

 Today we—men and women, humanity in general—have become accustomed to believe the great ideology that a machine is an indispensable appurtenance of human life.
 We cannot do anything without the assistance of a machine.
 This shows the subsidiary character of man in comparison with the gigantic operative mechanisms that he has considered necessary not only for his satisfaction, but even for his existence.
 He manufactures arms, not perhaps obviously for an immediate satisfaction, but for a security in regard to his own existence.
 Even his existence is controlled by a machine.
 He cannot be sure that he will be here for a few minutes unless a machine operates around him; and a machine need not necessarily be a typewriter, a printing machine, a motorcar or an airplane.

-I am now trying to bring our minds to the very concept of mechanism, which is a way of thinking, rather than an object visualised with our eyes.
-There is a philosophy which sometimes goes by the name of ‘mechanism’.
+I am now trying to bring our minds to the very concept of mechanism, which is a way of thinking, rather than an object that we visualise with our eyes.
+There is a philosophy which sometimes goes by the name of 'mechanism'.
 We know very well that a philosophy cannot be a machine which we can obtain from a market.
 It is not a thing, it is not a substance, and it is not anything that is tangible.
 It is a conceptualisation and a certain outlook of the psyche of the human being—we may say the outlook as a whole of a particular set of people.
 This is called a mechanistic philosophy, and it has its roots in that which goes by the name of a scientific evaluation of things.
 In some way, classical science is mechanistic, though I do not say that every science is so.
-Today the discoveries of science have awakened the scientist himself to a novel presentation by nature—that it is perhaps not working on mechanistic lines, though scientists such as Newton, etc., thought that there is nothing but mathematics working in the universe.
+Today the discoveries of science have awakened the scientist himself to a novel presentation by nature that it is perhaps not working on mechanistic lines, though scientists such as Newton, etc., thought that there is nothing but mathematics working in the universe.
 Maybe mathematics is working even now, but it is working only at a certain level of human life.
 We need machines only under certain circumstances of life, and it is not true that we need mechanisms always, under every circumstance.
-That this is a truth may not occur to our minds, since we have not found time to think of conditions of living where machines may not be of any utility to us, or even help to save us.
+That this is a truth may not occur to our minds, since we have not found time to think of conditions of living where machines may not be of any utility to us, and we cannot save ourselves even with the help of machines.
 There is something in us which cannot be amenable to the operation of a machine.
 None of us would believe that we are only machines, though from the point of view of a behavioural psychologist, or a pure atomist, or a physiologist, we may be appearing to work like stereotyped machines, measurable by the rods of medical science and intelligible from the philosophy that is behind this approach.

 Today we are speaking on a very well-known but intriguing theme: man in relation to his soul.
 Here we are likely to commit an error at the very outset when we utter the words ‘man’ and ‘soul’.
 Though we may be well-educated and mature persons, it may not be true that we have a correct understanding of what man is in relation to what we hear of as a soul.
 With all our age and experience and learning, we cannot escape the childish notion into which we have been born that the soul is something that is residing in this body.